legendarylazuli/legendarylazuli/README.md

-hello! i'm lazuli: otherwise known as the infamous chronically online entity that loves to tinker with tech and code a variety of different things.</br>
+hello, i'm lazuli: a chronically online entity that loves to tinker with tech and code a variety of different things!</br>

 <details>
 <summary>click here to read more about me:</summary>